-In addition, the research on the meshing characteristics of ordinary gears also laid the foundation for cycloidal-pin transmission.
-Hao [10] established a analysis model to obtain the load-sharing characteristics of the aeronautical two-stage five-branching planets gear train.
-Tsai and Ye [11] proposed a computerized approach based on the influence coefficient method to solve the statically indeterminate problem of multiple loaded contact tooth pairs in planetary gear drives.
-Wang et al. [12] solved the meshing characteristic problem of orthogonal face-gear drives in real working condition.
-Bodzas [13] carried out loaded tooth contact analysis of straight bevel gears, and obtained the mechanical characteristics by different loads.
-Vivet et al. [14] proposed a multi-body meshing analysis method and analyzed the transmission error and contact patterns of spiral bevel gears.
-Lin [15] presented the loaded contact analysis of curve-face gear pair.
-Nishino [16] developed a computerized tool to predict the loaded tooth contact pattern and static transmission error of hypoid gears.
-Kolivand and Kahraman [17] proposed a practical methodology based on ease-off topography for loaded tooth contact analysis of hypoid gears.
-Batsch [18] conducted tooth contact analysis on the convexoconcave helical bevel Novikov gear.
-Wang et al. [19] improved the transmission characteristics of equal base bevel gears from a processing perspective.
-Yang et al. [20] proposed a dynamic analysis method to improve transmission performance of spiral bevel and hypoid gears.
-Changbin et al. [21] simulated the dynamic meshing process of the elliptic cylinder gear.
+Furthermore, the research on the meshing characteristics of ordinary gears laid the foundation for cycloidal-pin transmission.
+Hao et al. [9] established an analysis model to obtain the loadsharing characteristics of the aeronautical two-stage five-branching planets gear train.
+Tsai and Ye [10] proposed a computerized approach based on the influence coefficient method to solve the statically indeterminate problem of multiple loaded contact tooth pairs in planetary gear drives.
+Wang et al. [11] solved the meshing characteristic problem of orthogonal face-gear drives in real working conditions.
+Bodzas [12] carried out loaded tooth contact analysis of straight bevel gears and obtained the mechanical characteristics by different loads.
+Vivet et al. [13] proposed a multi-body meshing analysis method and analysed the transmission error and contact patterns of spiral bevel gears.
+Lin [14] presented the loaded contact analysis of curve-face gear pair.
+Nishino [15] developed a computerized tool to predict the loaded tooth contact pattern and static transmission error of hypoid gears.
+Kolivand and Kahraman [16] proposed a practical methodology based on ease-off topography for loaded tooth contact analysis of hypoid gears.
+Batsch [17] conducted tooth contact analysis on the convexo-concave helical bevel Novikov gear.
+Wang et al. [18] improved the transmission characteristics of equal base bevel gears from a processing perspective.
+Yang et al. [19] proposed a dynamic analysis method to improve the transmission performance of spiral bevel and hypoid gears.
+Changbin et al. [20] simulated the dynamic meshing process of the elliptic cylinder gear.

-The load distribution and actual contact situation of the multi-tooth meshing of the cycloidal-pin gear are very complicated, and its load-bearing transmission process is a multi-body contact process.
-The key of loaded analysis is to accurately determine the actual number of meshing teeth and the nonlinear relationship between the contact force and deformation.
+The load distribution and actual contact situation of the multi-tooth meshing of the cycloidal-pin gear are extremely complicated, and its load-bearing transmission process is a multi-body contact process.
+The key to loaded analysis is to accurately determine the actual number of meshing teeth and the nonlinear relationship between the contact force and deformation.
 In order to solve the static problems of elastic components, the principle of minimum energy is often used.
-It avoids the complex process of integral calculation directly using the relationship between force and deformation, but gives a more concise result from the stability of energy.
-Li et al. [22] proposed a calculation method for cutting force based on energy method.
-Based on the energy balance, Wang et al. [23] predicted the contribution of axial force of the gear.
-Wang and Feng [24] derived the formula of time-varying mesh stiffness of the gear train based on the energy method.
-Liang et al. [25] evaluated the time-varying mesh stiffness of a planetary gear set by means of the potential energy method.
-Wan et al. [26] proposed an accumulated integral potential energy method to calculate the mesh stiffness of helical gears.
-Song et al. [27] proposed a potential energy based slice grouping method to calculate the mesh stiffness of straight bevel gears.
-Wang et al. [28] studied the chaos and stability of spur gear based on energy method and floquet theory.
+It avoids the complex process of integral calculation directly using the relationship between force and deformation but gives a more concise result from the stability of energy.
+Li et al. [21] proposed a calculation method for cutting force based on an energy method.
+Based on the energy balance, Wang et al. [22] predicted the contribution of the axial force of the gear.
+Wang and Feng [23] derived the formula of time-varying mesh stiffness of the gear train based on the energy method.
+Liang et al. [24] evaluated the time-varying mesh stiffness of a planetary gear set by means of the potential energy method.
+Wan et al. [25] proposed an accumulated integral potential energy method to calculate the mesh stiffness of helical gears.
+Song et al. [26] proposed a potential energy-based slice grouping method to calculate the mesh stiffness of straight bevel gears.
+Wang et al. [27] studied the chaos and stability of spur gear based on the energy method and floquet theory.
 The above work provides a novel idea for the study of the complex meshing characteristics of cycloidal-pin gears.

 In this paper, the nonlinear mathematical relationship between the meshing load and the deformation is established first.
-And then, the possible meshing teeth and their numbers are quickly estimated according to the distribution of the minimum meshing clearance and the maximum elastic deformation.
+Next, the possible meshing teeth and their numbers are quickly estimated according to the distribution of the minimum meshing clearance and the maximum elastic deformation.
 More importantly, the principle of minimum energy is innovatively introduced into the loaded analysis process to accurately determine the actual number of teeth engaged simultaneously and their tooth numbers.
-Finally, according to the loaded analysis model of cycloid-pin gear, some important parameters of loaded characteristics are calculated and analyzed.
+Finally, according to the loaded analysis model of cycloid-pin gear, some important parameters of loaded characteristics are calculated and analysed.